intellimesh/.github/profile/README.md

 * **Cognito:** Individual compute nodes within each Cortex, providing the processing power for video tasks.

+* **Percept:** Specialized nodes responsible for capturing, pre-processing, and uploading video data from various sources into the network.

 ## Key Features:

 * **Decentralization:** Eliminates reliance on central servers, enhancing security and resilience.